Council Tax Liability - Who Should Pay the Bill?

 - Long lease holders

-- Assured and assured short hold tenants whose tenancies were granted for at least six months
+- Assured and assured short hold tenants, housing association and council tenants whose tenancies were granted for at least six months

 Can more than one person be liable?

-All persons who have an equal interest in the dwelling will be jointly liable.
-This applies to the spouse or civil partner of the liable person resident in the same dwelling.
+Everyone who has an equal interest in the property will be jointly liable.
+This applies to the spouse or civil partner of the liable person resident in the same home.
 It also applies to married or unmarried couples living together.

-NB Students who live in shared accommodation are normally exempt from Council Tax charges altogether, however difficulties can arise if one (or more) of the residents are no longer students.
-Please email revenues@nwleicestershire.gov.uk or call 01530 454499 for details.
+Students who live in shared accommodation are normally exempt from council tax charges altogether.
+But difficulties can arise if one (or more) of the residents are no longer students.
+Get in touch for details.

-If there is a query over your place of residence we will consider the following facts.
+If there is a query over your place of residence we will consider these facts:

 - Where do you consider your main home to be?